-Here are the top five security best practices for every SMB in 2020.
+Here are the top five cybersecurity best practices for every SMB.

 1. Use Strong Passwords and MFA